 The deal encompasses 18 of Rice’s novels in total, spanning over 45 years of supernatural storytelling.
 Like the novels, the vampires and the witches will live in a shared universe.
-The new deal with AMC is focused on television, but will also include movies and internet content as well.
+The new deal with AMC is focused on television, but will also include movies and internet content.
 Anne Rice and her son Christopher will serve as executive producers on all future series.
 Here is everything we know about Anne Rice’s Gothic world coming to the small screen.

 In a statement, the celebrated Gothic writer said, “It’s always been my dream to see the worlds of my two biggest series united under a single roof so that filmmakers could explore the expansive and interconnected universe of my vampires and witches.
 That dream is now a reality, and the result is one of the most significant and thrilling deals of my long career.”